trpc-group/trpc-cpp/docs/en/server_guide.md

 ### Idle connection timeout

 The default connection timeout for the server is 60 seconds.
 If the caller does not send any data for 60 seconds continuously, the connection will be disconnected.
-This limitation is at the service level and can be modified using the 'idle_time' configuration option:
+This limitation is at the service level and can be modified using the `idle_time` configuration option:

 ```yaml
 server: